 Model Performance

-The baseline error is almost certainly due to representation of some variety of some large-scale processes.
+The model baseline error in the springtime (Figure B) is almost certainly due to representation of some variety of some large-scale processes.
 The tropospheric ozone lifetime is very long in the winter and spring due to these seasons having minimum atmospheric water vapor relative to their corresponding photochemical seasons (e.g., January compared to December: similar UV, but less water vapor in January as ocean has large heat capacity and thus long memory effects).
 Any minor errors in NOx lifetime, NOx steady state chemistry or stratospheric-tropospheric exchange rates gets amplified in these seasons given the longer O3 lifetime.

 Another big factor may be O3 dry deposition.
 There are big inflection points in the AQS mean vs the models are in June/July and October – December, when the areas go from fairly bare to fully vegetated or vice versa.